What You Need to Know About Owning an Electric Vehicle

 When you take this into account with the UK governments pledge to ban all sales of new petrol and diesel cars from 2030, now has never been a better time to consider owning an EV.

-However less is talked about the cost savings associated with EV ownership which can be desirable, even with the significant rise in energy costs we have seen in the past 6 months.
+However less is talked about the cost savings associated with EV ownership which can be very desirable with the special over night EV tariffs now readily available.

-Compared to a traditional petrol or diesel engine car, an EV has benefits including fuel costs, servicing costs, zero rated car tax to name a few.
+Compared to a traditional petrol or diesel engine car, an EV has benefits including fuel and servicing costs.

 In this section we highlight some of the key benefits and what to look out for when considering the changeover to electric.